 Moths are valuable pollinators that need our help.
 They play an important role in the garden ecosystem, so it’s vital that we make homes for them.
 Like butterflies, many moths drink nectar, but they also need plants on which to lay their eggs.
 Download our top nectar and food plants for moths and welcome them into your garden.

-Pots For Pollinators
+Plot For Pollinators

 Large or small, sunny or shady - there are plenty of projects you can do in your garden to attract wildlife.
 We have planting plans that butterflies and moths will love, container projects, urban gardening tips and even ideas to involve the whole family.
 Dig out your gardening gloves and get planting.